About Cape Roger Curtis

 The Lands

 The Cape Roger Curtis lands consist of 255 hectares (631 acres) at the entrance to Howe Sound, on the south west corner of Bowen Island, just 20 km from downtown Vancouver.
-The lands embrace over 3 km of unspoiled coastline, mature second growth forest, rare coastal bluff ecosystems, and an extensive trail system of old logging skid roads.
-Cape Roger Curtis is the only undeveloped coastal tract of land of this beauty and size close to Vancouver.
+Before being acquired by developers, the lands embraced over 3 km of unspoiled coastline, mature second growth forest, rare coastal bluff ecosystems, and an extensive trail system of old logging skid roads.
+Cape Roger Curtis was the only undeveloped coastal tract of land of this beauty and size close to Vancouver.

 Unique Ecosystem